Deltares/hydromt_delwaq/docs/user_guide/build_config_WQ.rst

 - model

-Alternatively, do start from a complete new region, you can start by first using HydroMT to build the linked hydrological/hydrualic model for your case and then build delwaq.
+Alternatively, to start from a complete new region, you can start by first using HydroMT to build the linked hydrological/hydraulic model for your case and then build delwaq.

 .. warning::

   As of now, DELWAQ models can only be built on top of existing Wflow models.

+.. _config_file_WQ:

 Configuration file
 ------------------